 Many first dates and kisses have taken place over the years in front of Friendship Fountain.
 Some local residents believe the fountain has special powers.
 That's up for debate, but there's no denying the fountain's beauty.
 Friendship Fountain was constructed in 1941, and at the time, it was the world's largest fountain.
 A 2011 renovation brought a handful of improvements to the fountain and surrounding area, which should preserve it for decades to come.

 What would Jacksonville be without the St. John's River?
 One could easily argue it's the lifeline of Jacksonville.
 The Jacksonville Landing is a great place to walk alongside its waters, catch a boat ride, have dinner, and even do some shopping.
 The Landing is also a popular hangout following Jaguars games, and it features around 300 special events each year.

 Downtown Art Walk

 Jacksonville's downtown art walk takes place the first Wednesday of each month over a 15 block radius, between 5 and 9 p.m., rain or shine.
 Despite only being in existence for a few short years, Art Walk has quickly turned into one of Jacksonville's finest attractions.
 It features 30 or so galleries, live music, food, and drink, and work from local artists.

-EverBank Field, formerly known as Jacksonville Municipal Stadium and Alltel Stadium, is the permanent home of the Jacksonville Jaguars.
+EverBank Field is the permanent home of the Jacksonville Jaguars.
 The team plays 10 home games in the stadium each NFL season.
-The Jaguars headquarters is also inside the stadium.
-EverBank is also the site of the widely popular annual Florida-Georgia game and a few other annual events, such as concerts and outdoor sporting events. s and outdoor sporting events.
-It's full capacity is approximately 73,000.
+The stadium is home to the Jaguars headquarters, and it's also the site of the widely popular annual Florida-Georgia game and a few other annual events, such as concerts and outdoor sporting events.
 Unlike many other NFL stadiums, which are located outside of town, Jacksonville's is in the heart of downtown.